fhirfly/fhirpower/README.md

-# Kindling - FHIR Sentence Labeling Tool
+# FHIR Power - FHIR Sentence Labeling Tool

-Kindling is an open-source Python tool designed to create labeled FHIR sentences from FHIR resources represented in JSON format.
+FHIR Power is an open-source Python tool designed to create labeled FHIR sentences from FHIR resources represented in JSON format.
 It flattens nested JSON structures, commonly used to represent FHIR resources, into a flat dictionary with labeled keys corresponding to the paths in the nested structure.

 ## Table of Contents